• About

 1. Nomination process

-• Complete the party-endorsed nomination form (RO 40A or RO 40B, depending on your party's process).
+• complete the appropriate party-endorsed nomination form (RO 40A or RO 40B, depending on the party's process)

 Registered officers must: